Mara-Li/obsidian-open-settings/README.md

 ## Open Plugin Settings

-This plugin allow you to create a command to open the settings tabs of a specified plugin.
+This plugin allows you to create a command to open the settings tabs of a specified plugin.

 ## Usage